ZhenbangYou/SysY-Front-End/README.md

   - parameter passing.
   - obtaining return values.

-Registration and lookup of function name can be done by a hash table, just like the **symble table**.
+Registration and lookup of function name can be done by a hash table, just like the **symbol table**.

 For the registration of parameters, a new method is needed for the **variable record**, and one parameter is needed for this method to show how many parameters of this function have been registered.
-Although the order of counting is **irrelevant** to the correctness of produced code, by the convetion, I count from the left.
+Although the order of counting is **irrelevant** to the correctness of produced code, by the convention, I count from the left.
 The order of counting is determined by associativity of the production rule.

 Besides, since the name of a parameter and the name of a variable defined in the outmost scope of same function cannot be the same, we need to add an extra **symbol table** for parameters, whose scope lies just outside outmost scope of the function.
 Every time a new variable is declared, you should check whether the second last element of the **symbol table stack** is a **symbol table** of parameters and if yes, whether that name has been occupied by certain parameter.